robhaswell/tcls/README.md

 ## What is it?

-TCLS is a service designed to search for interesting connections to Thera and notify a slack channel about those which appear.
+TCLS is a service for the videogame EVE Online.
+It is designed to search for interesting connections to Thera and notify a slack channel about those which appear.

 ## How does it work?